 He said some companies had already indicated that they would retrench workers if the tolls were implemented next year due to costs of business increasing.

 “To make matters worse, Sanral started with the open road tolling, which is a modernised privatisation of public roads.
+With this system Sanral aims to force people to use public transport which is currently inadequate.”

 ‘One tax too many’